 Step 14: Take care of mobile users

-Today placing an order from any device should be as convenient as possible.
-Track and analyze how comfortable it is for visitors to interact with the site on various mobile devices and optimize the pages your customers usually leave.
+Track and analyze how comfortable it is for visitors to interact with the site on various mobile devices, and optimize the pages your customers usually leave.
 Provide a quick pay option.
-Add Apple Pay, GPay, etc. buttons to website checkout design.
-This is becoming a new trend and a modern alternative to the "Buy in 1 click" feature.
+Add Apple Pay, GPay, etc. buttons to the website checkout design.
+This is becoming a new trend and a modern alternative to the “Buy in 1 click” feature.

 In the event that all the necessary data is entered in the phone, when the customer selects one of the payment methods, he/she sees the payment process in the interface of the operating system.
 In this way you increase the brand credibility and the chance of online payment.